vijit-kala/vijit-kala/README.md

 - 🔭 I’m currently working on - A personal project
 - 🌱 I’m currently learning - JavaScript and DSA
 - 👯 Open to Collaborate
-- 💼 Since I'm Learning so seeking opportunities
+- 💼 Actively Seeking internship opportunities
 - ⚡ Hobbies: I like playing Football and Binge watching Web Series & Movies.
 - 💻 Newbie in Competitive Programming.
 - 💬 Fun fact: The creators of Breaking Bad made a real savewalterwhite.com, and it has raised over $125,000 for The National Cancer Coalition of The United States.
 Cool right?